Hypoglycemia: Effects of Low Blood Sugar

 This can also happen if you're insulin resistant because your body often needs to release more and more insulin because the cells begin to ignore the insulin.
 In this case, the body may overproduce insulin.

 Learn how to build your plate to achieve balanced blood sugar.

 Not Refueling After Exercise

-High-intensity, or cardio workouts deplete the glycogen stored in your muscles.
+High-intensity or cardio workouts deplete the glycogen stored in your muscles.
 Your muscles also use glucose and stored glycogen to repair your muscles after a workout.
-If you've increased your exercise, make sure you are taking in some carbohydrate in your next meal, or have a small, balanced snack.
+If you've increased your exercise, make sure you are taking in some carbohydrates in your next meal, or have a small, balanced snack.